lotuskup/DPU-AQI/README.md

 dbname (default database that dbt will build objects in): postgres

-schema (default schema that dbt will build objects in): dbt_AQI
+schema (default schema that dbt will build objects in): xxx

 threads (1 or more) [1]:

 11.2 mv /home/codespace/.dbt/profiles.yml AQI/

 11.3  docker compse up

 11.4 dbt debug